 She was growing more excited as she was making different scenarios in her head.
 Eliza had never met her father so she wasn’t going to waste such a rare chance.

 “It’s not that easy.
 He escaped so they will hunt him down.”
-Remus added, thinking like a grown up responsible adult.
+Remus added, thinking like a responsible adult.

 Breakfast was finished in silence and so continued the rest of the morning with Remus finding something to do and avoiding any questions Eliza had about Sirius.
 It was a bit strange since Remus used to speak a lot about the times he spent with his friends yet when one of them turned out to have gotten free, he begun sulking.